Badatos/neverwinterguide_FR/10 - Appendix C - Creatures/Wererat Assassin.md

     description: "Melee Weapon Attack: +6 to hit, reach 5 ft., one target Hit: 6 (1d4 + 4) piercing damage.
 If the target is a humanoid, it must succeed on a DC 11 Constitution saving throw or be cursed with wererat lycanthropy."
 bonus-actions:
   - name: Change Shape
     description: "The wererat transforms into a rat-humanoid hybrid, into a giant rat, or back into its humanoid form.
 Its statistics, other than its size, are the same in each form.
-Any equipment it is wearing or carrying isn't transformed.
+Any equipment it is wearing or carrying isn’t transformed.
 It reverts to its true form if it dies."
 reactions:
   - name: Uncanny Dodge
     description: "The wererat halves the damage that it takes from an attack that hits it.
 It must be able to see the attacker."